Tuesday, June 8, 2010

 The next morning the sun was shining on all the mountains, now revealed, sparkling against the blue sky.
 I moved out here almost 9 years ago, yet the mountains are still riveting.
 I could take the diagonal route to I-5, but instead, I drove due west to Blaine.
 The early morning sun glistened on evergreens and field after field of raspberry canes.

 Once on I-5, it was all I could do to keep my eyes on the road.
 To east are the Cascades, to the west, the Olympic Mountains.
-Even the Seattle skyline is beautiful.
-I drove to a little over a hundred and fifty miles to Gig Harbor and had lunch with my friend Wendy.
+Even the Seattle skyline was beautiful.
+I drove a little over a hundred and fifty miles to Gig Harbor and had lunch with my friend Wendy.
 I’ve spent a lot of time hiking on the Olympic Peninsula, and I was tempted to stay a little longer.
 But the call toward home and family was stronger.
 The night before, my grandson had called me.
 “Where are you, Nonna?” he’d asked.
 “I’m in northern Washington, watching birds,” I replied.

 “But Nonna, it’s dark outside.
 How can you see any birds?”